WCSCourses/prs_2023/modules/Day3.docx.md

   - PRSice_mac
   - PRSice_linux
   - PRSice_win64.exe

 ---
 >
 > ‼️ All target phenotype data in this worshop are **simulated**.
 They have no specific biological meaning and are for demonstration purposes only.
 >
 ---
 <a href="#top">[Back to Top](#table-of-contents)</a>

+## Exercise 1: Estimating R2 in case/control studies
+Bias in R2 estimation caused by ascertained case/control samples can be adjusted using the equation proposed by Lee et al (2011), which requires the sample prevalence (case/control ratio) and population prevalence as parameters.
+This function is implemented in PRSice and the adjustment can be performed by providing the population prevalence to the command --prevalence.

+Residuals of logistic regression is not well defined, and in PRS analyses, Nagelkerke R2 is usually used to represent the model R2 (this is the default of PRSice).
+However, this R2 does not account for the diﬀerence between sample prevalence (i.e. case-control ratio) and population prevalence, which can lead to bias in the reported R2 (Fig.2.1a).

+Bias in R2 estimation caused by ascertained case/control samples can be adjusted using the equation proposed by Lee et al. 2012 (Fig.2.1b), which requires the sample prevalence (case/control ratio) and population prevalence as parameters.
+This function is implemented in PRSice and the adjustment can be performed by providing the population prevalence to the command --prevalence.

+Now, account for the ascertainment of the case/control sample by including the population prevalence (let’s assume e.g. 5% here) in the PRSice command to obtain the adjusted (Lee) R2 :